rschuk26/sdet-takehome/setup.md

 ### 5. Commit your code to a personal repository

 Commit the codebase along with your tests together to a new repository owned by you.
-When you are finished, please submit this link back to your Talent Acquisition contact at Sayari.
+When you are finished, please submit that link to your Talent Acquisition contact at Sayari, who will share it with the rest of the team.